sfeir-open-source/sfeir-school-dbt/steps/40-source-and-ref/README.md

 # Task

-Use source() and ref() macros to create dependencies between models.
+Use source() and ref() functions to create dependencies between models.

 # Tips